Thermometer Calibration

 Fundamentally, there are two different methods for calibrating thermometers: calibration using the comparison method and calibration at temperature fixed points.

-Calibrating Thermometers Using the Comparison Method
+Thermometer Calibration Using the Comparison Method

-Calibrating Thermometers Using the Comparison Method
+Thermometer Calibration Using the Comparison Method

-Thermometer Calibration Process
+Thermometer Calibration Procedure

 • A stable calibration device, such as a calibration bath or a dry-block calibrator, is set to the target temperature.
-These devices ensure a homogeneous and stable temperature distribution.
+These devices ensure homogeneous and stable temperature distribution.

-2. Define temperature points:
+2. Define Temperature Points:

-• Calibration is typically performed at several calibration points within the thermometer’s measurement range, e.g., at 0 °C, 50 °C, and 100 °C. The points may vary depending on the application.
+• Calibration is typically performed at several calibration points within the thermometer’s measurement range, e.g., at 0°C, 50°C, and 100°C. The points may vary depending on the application.

-3. Perform comparative measurement:
+3. Perform Comparison Measurement:

-4. Analyze deviations:
+4. Analyze Deviations:

 Advantages of the Comparison Method

-• High accuracy: Thanks to the use of a precise reference thermometer and stable calibration devices, the results are very reliable.
+• High Accuracy: Thanks to the use of a precise reference thermometer and stable calibration devices, the results are very reliable.

 • Efficiency: Multiple thermometers can be calibrated simultaneously, making the method particularly economical in practice.

-Calibrating Thermometers at Temperature Fixed Points
+Thermometer Calibration at Temperature Fixed Points

-Calibrating Thermometers at Temperature Fixed Points
+Thermometer Calibration at Temperature Fixed Points

 The International Temperature Scale of 1990 (ITS-90) defines the temperature scale using nine fixed points in the range from -189.3442°C (triple point of argon) to 961.78°C (freezing point of silver).
-These fixed points are thermodynamic equilibrium states during the phase transitions of pure substances.
+These fixed points are thermodynamic equilibrium states during phase transitions of pure substances.

-How Often should a Thermometer be Calibrated?
+How Often Must a Thermometer Be Calibrated?

 There is no absolute or definitive answer to this question.
 The frequency of thermometer calibration generally depends on various factors:

-2. Accuracy requirements: Some processes require very high temperature accuracy.
+2. Accuracy Requirements: Some processes require very high temperature accuracy.
 In such cases, regular calibration is essential.

-3. Environmental conditions: Thermometers used under extreme conditions (e.g., very high temperatures) may be more susceptible to inaccuracies and should therefore be checked more frequently.
+3. Environmental Conditions: Thermometers used under extreme conditions (e.g., very high temperatures) may be more susceptible to inaccuracies and should therefore be checked more frequently.

-1. General requirements: Laboratories must ensure that all equipment that could influence the results is calibrated and/or qualified.
+1. General Requirements: Laboratories must ensure that all equipment that could influence the results is calibrated and/or qualified.

 2. Intervals: The standard does not prescribe specific calibration intervals.
 Instead, laboratories should use their risk management to determine the frequency of calibrations.